 To be eligible for the committee letter, you will need the following:

 - Academic preparation for admission.
-You must have completed, or nearly completed, all course work required for admission and have taken, or be ready to take, the MCAT or other appropriate test no later than May in the year in which you apply.
-If your academic preparation falls well short of the average statistics for admitted applicants (for M.D. schools, MCAT 32 and Science GPA 3.6; for D.O. schools, MCAT 27 and science GPA 3.4) we urge you not to apply until you strengthen your credentials.
+You must have completed, or nearly completed, all course work required for admission and have taken, or be ready to take, the MCAT or other appropriate test no later than May of the year in which you apply.
+If your academic preparation falls significantly below the average statistics for admitted applicants (for M.D. schools, MCAT 32 and Science GPA 3.6; for D.O. schools, MCAT 27 and science GPA 3.4) we urge to consult with us to assess your options and strengthen your credentials before you apply.
 We are committed to helping you reach your academic and career objectives and will be glad to help you develop a plan of action to achieve your goals.
 Discuss your situation with George Vassilev or Andrew Simmons early.

 - Experience in the field.
-All applicants must have completed one or more substantive and sustained work, volunteer, or internship experiences in a clinical setting of their intended profession during or after college.
+All applicants must have completed substantive and sustained work, volunteer, or internship experiences in a clinical setting of their intended profession during or after college.
 Experiences undertaken during high school do not count.

 - A minimum of three supporting letters of recommendation, two of which must be from members of the Brown University faculty.
-One of these two letters must be from a professor in the biological sciences, chemistry, physics, or mathematics (teaching assistants do not count).
-Your third letter can come from a professor at Brown or elsewhere, a supervisor, mentor, etc. You may have a fourth letter from such an individual; see below for more information on supporting letters of recommendations.
+One of these two letters must be from a professor in the biological sciences, chemistry, physics, or mathematics (teaching assistants do not count) who has taught you in a course(s) or supervised you in a relevant experience.
+Your third letter can come from a professor at Brown or elsewhere, a supervisor, mentor, etc. You may also have a fourth letter from such an individual; see below for more information on supporting letters of recommendations.

-- Completion of most science courses at Brown University.
+- Completion of most science/pre-med courses at Brown University.
 If you have taken your required science courses through another institution, you are not eligible for the committee letter.

-.
+- Attendance at the mandatory Applicant Seminar #1 (offered 5 times) and Applicant Seminar #6.
 We strongly encourage all potential applicants to also participate in the other four non-mandatory applicant seminars.
-Attendance at one of the Applicant Seminar #1 dates is also required before meeting with George Vassilev or Andrew Simmons to discuss your application.
+Attendance at one of the Applicant Seminar #1 dates is also required before meeting with George Vassilev or Andrew Simmons to discuss your application plans.
 Students and alumni who have not attended will not be able to submit an HCAD or register for an interview with a member of the Health Careers Advisory Committee and should contact our office to schedule an appointment.
 Alumni far from campus should contact Health Careers Advising late in the fall to discuss their background and plans if they cannot attend the mandatory Applicant Seminars.

 Graduate students who earned their undergraduate degree at Brown and who can meet the criteria above are eligible for the committee letter.
 Brown alumni who are graduate students but do not meet the criteria are welcome to seek advice through Health Careers Advising as noted in the section above on alumni.
 Graduate students who did not earn their baccalaureate degree at Brown are ineligible for the committee letter or advising through Health Careers Advising.
 Such individuals should seek advice from their undergraduate institution’s health careers advisor(s).